 1. Learn to love the process, not just the end result.

 Start thinking of the NCIDQ Exam as an opportunity to forever change your mindset about what it takes to become successful.
-Not just as an interior designer, but in all areas of life.
+Not just as an interior designer but in all areas of life.
 Success comes to those who stick to it.

-2. It takes repetition to build skill and familiarity with the new Practicum Exam question types.
+Building skill and familiarity with the new Practicum Exam question types takes repetition.

 You’ll need to master specific strategies to take this exam – and learning them takes time and repetition.